GOP lawmakers push historic wave of bills targeting rights of LGBTQ teens, children and their families

 At least 29 seek to ban gender-affirming medical care for transgender youth, which primarily involves hormone therapy to delay the onset of puberty or to begin the process of transitioning.
 Some of the measures also seek to make it a crime to provide such care to children and young teens, or to make it a crime for parents to sign off on such care.
 (The American Medical Association, the American Academy of Pediatrics and other medical groups endorse the treatments, saying such care saves lives.)

-There are also dozens of other bills focused on restricting LGBTQ rights, including at least 15 “bathroom bills,” which in 2016 kicked off this legislative movement by pushing to ban transgender students, and sometimes faculty, from using school bathrooms consistent with their gender identity.
+There are also dozens of other bills focused on restricting LGBTQ rights, including at least 15 “bathroom bills,” which in 2016 kicked off this legislative movement by pushing to ban transgender students, and sometimes faculty members, from using school bathrooms consistent with their gender identity.

 Nearly two-thirds of the bills focus on transgender rights.
 There were 18 such bills introduced in 2019, compared with more than 100 last year.
 The number introduced so far this year has again surpassed 100.